 This interactive game is perfect for children of all ages, combining the thrill of anticipation with the sweetness of candies.
 Get ready to witness endless giggles and create cherished memories as kids unwrap layers upon layers of colorful surprises.

 Ultimate Party Game

-I’ve played it many times with groups of kids of various ages and it’s always a big it.
+I’ve played it many times with groups of kids of various ages, and it’s always a big hit.
 It’s also a great alternative to using a piñata.

-You can also make this an active game and fill it with little notes saying do 10 jumping jacks or run around the circle.
+You can also make this an active game and fill it with little notes saying to do 10 jumping jacks or run around the circle.

-- Use the packing tape to secure.
+- Use packing tape to secure.

-- Place some more candy on the bubble wrap, wrap the new candy in a layer of cellophane.
+- Place some more candy on the bubble wrap, and wrap the new candy in a layer of cellophane.

 - repeat steps 1-3 until you have made a large ball

 Instead of using dice, have the children count to 15 while one is tearing open the ball.
 Once the children get to 15, the child must pass the ball.